Hlučín-Darkovičky Czechoslovak Fortification Complex

 The forts MO S-18 "Obora", MO S-19 "Alej" and MO S-20 "Orel" are parts of the exhibition.
 They are part of a series of five different fortifications that were designed to sit on the Czech border during the first half of the 20th century.
-They are an important example of the defences availables during the World War II and the consequences of the Munich Agreement.
+They are an important example of the defences available during the World War II and the consequences of the Munich Agreement.
 The fortification complex has been under the management of the Silesian Museum in Opava since 1992.